 Rent Smart: A Tenant Training Program

+Rent Smart is designed to help those individuals who have little to no rental experience and those who have had difficulty obtaining rental housing.
+Participants may be first time renters as they graduate from school, homeowners transitioning to renting, individuals with poor rental or credit history, or individuals who have other issues that may cause potential landlords to perceive them as high-risk tenants.
 Rent Smart provides practical education to help people looking for rental housing find, get, and keep suitable housing.
-Rent Smart focuses on the knowledge and skills essential for a successful renting experience.
+The program focuses on the knowledge and skills essential for a successful renting experience.
 It challenges participants to know and understand their rights and responsibilities as a tenant, as well as know and understand the rights and responsibilities of their landlord.
-Emphasis is on forming a strong landlord-tenant partnership.
-Establishing a positive rental history is much like having a positive credit report, and Rent Smart starts participants on the right path for success.
+Emphasis is on forming a strong partnership between the tenant and landlord.
+Establishing a positive rental history is much like having a positive credit report and Rent Smart starts participants on the right path for success.

 Home Maintenance: Protecting Your Investment